A Shrinkage Likelihood Ratio Test for High-Dimensional Subgroup Analysis with a Logistic-Normal Mixture Model: Theory

 \subsection{Asymptotic Null Distribution of $SLRT$}

 Based on the assumptions, we start by showing the consistency of $\hat \theta^*$ and the convergence rate of $\| \hat \gamma^* \|_{1}$ to zero.

 \begin{proposition} Assume Assumptions \ref{parameter}-\ref{tuning parameter} hold.
 Then $\hat \theta^* \rightarrow_p \theta_0$ and $\| \hat \gamma^* \|_1 = o_p (n^{-1/4} (\log d \log n)^{-1/2})$. \end{proposition} Note that the choice of the convergence rate of $\| \hat \gamma^* \|_1$, $n^{-1/4} (\log d \log n)^{-1/2}$, is for the sake of the proof of Proposition \ref{quad approx} and not essential in itself.
 The proof is built on that of Lemma A1 of \cite{andrews1993tests}, a consistency result when some parameters are not identified.
-We make modifications so that the unidentified parameter can be of high-dimension and the $L_1$ norm of the unidentified parameter converges to zero in probability due to the $L_1$ penalty.
+We make modifications so that the unidentified parameter can be of high-dimension and its $L_1$ norm converges to zero in probability.
 The key instrument for handling the high-dimensionality is a judicious use of the multivariate contraction principle (Lemma \ref{multivariate contraction}) that leverages the contraction property of the multivariate function $(x_1, x_2, x_3) \rightarrow \log (\pi (x_1) e^{-x_2} + (1 - \pi (x_1)) e^{-x_3})$ appearing in the log-density.
+As indicated in the inequality \eqref{prop consistency multivariate} and Lemma \ref{maximal}, bounding the $L_1$ norm of $\gamma$ is vital in proving the convergence $\hat \theta^* \rightarrow_p \theta_0$ under the rate condition given in Assumption \ref{tuning parameter} in our proof.
+This bound is, in turn, possible through the $L_1$ penalty as shown in Lemma \ref{compact}; hence, the choice of $L_1$-norm as a penalty is essential in our proof strategy.

 We proceed to analyze the asymptotic properties of $SLRT$.
 As $\lambda_0 = 0$ is on the boundary of $\Theta^{\lambda}$ under the null hypothesis, we employ the method of \cite{andrews1999estimation} for quadratic approximation of the penalized log-likelihood function with the score $\nabla_{\theta} \log f(Y | W; \theta_0, \hat \gamma^*)$.
 We, however, note that the standard analysis is hampered by the irregular structure of the score: